-My main research concerns the naturalization of metaphysics — that is, the process of making metaphysics accountable to science.
-I say both what that involves and why we should do it.
-I identify a class of metaphysical theory I call free range metaphysics and spell out its epistemic failures (see my article "Keep the Chickens Cooped").
-On my positive conception of naturalized metaphysics, metaphysics conscientiously and painstakingly engages with the data, theories, theoretical interpretations, and practices of science.
-I argue that such a metaphysics is epistemically superior to the free range alternative.
+My main research concerns the naturalization of metaphysics, i.e. the process of holding metaphysics accountable to science.
+I say both what that process should involve and why we should engage in it.
+The negative portion of the project identifies a kind of metaphysical theorizing I call free range metaphysics and spells out its epistemic shortcomings (see my article "Keep the Chickens Cooped").
+The positive portion spells out my conception of naturalized metaphysics, in which metaphysics conscientiously and painstakingly engages with the data, theories, theoretical interpretations, and practices of science.
+I contend that metaphysics of that sort is epistemically preferable to its free range alternative.
+Part of the reason is that relatively well-constrained theories are, other things being equal, epistemically preferable, and naturalized metaphysics is better constrained than free range ("Epistemic Infrastructure for a Scientific Metaphysics").

-I also have published papers on the prospects for naturalizing theories of ground (see my "Naturalizing Grounding") and on Quine's apparent inconsistency regarding the rational revisability of logic ("Resolving Quine's Conflict").
+I have also published on the prospects for a grounding-based formulation of physicalism ("Physicalism"), the possibility of a naturalized approach to grounding ("Naturalizing Grounding"), as well as Quine's apparent inconsistency regarding the rational revisability of logic ("Resolving Quine's Conflict").